kostaskougios/spi/sql/Benchmarks.md

     	boughtPrice: Float,
     	discountPercentageApplied: Byte
     )

+The tests were run using spark 2.3.1 on hadoop 2.7 on a 2 x 8-core Opteron 4386 with HDFS been stored in 4x 7200rpm disks.
+4 spark executors run the queries to also simulate shuffle overheads.

 Note: because the data are random (with a bit of care taken to simulate actual data), real life data might give different results.